 Antibiotic therapy for uncomplicated UTIs

 - Supportive treatment (increased fluid intake) may be sufficient, but antibiotic therapy should be recommended.

-- Empiric treatment can be given for uncomplicated cystitis; local resistance patterns should guide the choice of empiric therapy.
+- Local resistance patterns should guide the choice of empiric therapy.

 - Phenazopyridine, a urinary analgesic, can be used for dysuria for 1–3 days.